Scientist calculates odds alien life is common in the universe, and the odds are good

 Best places in space to search for alien lifeSee all photos

-Interestingly, however, the odds that intelligent life would develop as it has to give us light-speed global communications, Sriracha sauce and the words of Pablo Neruda among countless other items in the catalog of awesome are a little different.
+Interestingly, however, the odds that intelligent life would develop as it has to give us light-speed global communications, Sriracha sauce, and the words of Pablo Neruda among countless other items in the catalog of awesome are a little different.

 "If we played Earth's history again, the emergence of intelligence is actually somewhat unlikely," Kipping says.
 "My bet is that life is common, but intelligent life may be rare."